supreethr23/microsoft_repo/Hands-on-Lab/module-5.md

 - Task 6: Perform migration cutover
 - Task 7: Verify database and transaction log migration

-## Exercise 2: Perform database assessments
+## Exercise 2: Perform database Migrations
 ### Task 1: Create an SMB network share on the **<inject key="SQLVM Name" enableCopy="false"/>** VM

 In this task, you create a new SMB network share on the <inject key="SQLVM Name" enableCopy="false"/> VM.
 DMS uses this shared folder for retrieving backups of the `WideWorldImporters` database during the database migration process.